 People are spending time in their yards more than ever before.
 As a space that’s been previously underutilized, you can give your home new life.
 Do this by dressing it up and upgrading it to fit with what you want your home to reflect in you.

 Although maintenance isn’t the most fun or creatively driven way to spruce up your yard, it is the most crucial step.
-If your yard has dead patches, overgrown weeds, a wrecked flowerbed, or random trash from the road- these problems have to be taken care of first.
+If your yard has dead patches, overgrown weeds, a wrecked flowerbed, or random trash from the road- these problems have to be taken care of first; you could consider arranging a visit from a lawn care company like trugreen TX and seeing what they recommend to get things back on track.
 Give yourself a clean canvas to start.
 If you have no flowers in your flowerbed, put down some fresh soil and dig out any rocks or weeds.

 Mow your lawn, or rake leaves, or shovel snow depending on the season and where you live.
 Even if you have a rock yard, like a lot of Arizona is moving towards, you can still take steps to make sure it’s well maintained.